prattnj/js-evaluation/README.md

 # js-evaluation
-Parses and evaluates JavaScript programs.
+Parses and evaluates JavaScript programs in either Go or Ruby.